Fall Term Schedule

 |

 Many people believe that very soon, artificial intelligence is going to be everywhere.
 Artificial systems will steer cars, ships, and planes, care for the sick, fight fires and fight wars for us, organize our schedules, order our food, etc. But what exactly is an artificial intelligence?
 And can there be artificial systems that truly think, or feel?
 In this course, we will address questions like these from a philosophical perspective.
 In doing so, we will encounter some of the most fundamental issues in the philosophy of mind鈥筬or example, what are thoughts and feelings, and how might they relate to physical states of our brains, or to computational states?
 We will then examine how artificial systems, such as artificial neural networks, function, and discuss what they might teach us about the mind in general and about human minds in particular.
-Finally, we will consider the consequences that the development and application of artificial intelligence might have for humanity.
-PREREQUISITE:听 At least one prior course in Philosophy |
+Finally, we will consider the consequences that the development and application of artificial intelligence might have for humanity. |

 |